 In 2040 Plus Project conditions for at-grade crossings, 41 out of 49 intersections would operate at LOS E or F, and 27 of these intersections would be affected by the project during the AM and/or PM peak hours.
 Eighteen affected intersections would experience adverse effects in the AM peak hour, while 22 intersections would experience adverse effects in the PM peak hour.
-When comparing 2040 Plus Project to 2040 No Project conditions in this subsection, delay increases over the course of the peak hour at affected intersections would range from 1 second to 387 seconds (less than 7 minutes) because of added gate-down time at the at-grade crossings.
-The greatest increase in delays would occur at intersections adjacent to the Meadow Drive at-grade crossing in Palo Alto (187-second increase in the AM peak hour at the Park Boulevard/Meadow Drive intersection), the Churchill Avenue at-grade crossing in Palo Alto (334-second increase in the AM peak hour at the Castilleja Avenue/Churchill Avenue intersection), and the Brewster Avenue at-grade crossing in Redwood City (387-second increase in the AM peak hour at the Park Park hour at the Park Park Park hour at the Park Park Park hour at the Park Park Park hour at the Park Park Park hour at the Park Park Park hour at the Park hour
+When comparing 2040 Plus Project to 2040 No Project conditions in this subsection, delay increases at affected intersections would range from 1 second to 387 seconds (less than 7 minutes) because of added gate-down time at the at-grade crossings.
+The greatest percent increase in delays would occur at intersections adjacent to the Meadow Drive at-grade crossing in Palo Alto (187-second increase in the AM peak hour at the Park Boulevard/Meadow Drive intersection), the Churchill Avenue at-grade crossing in Palo Alto (334-second increase in the AM peak hour at the Castilleja Avenue/Churchill Avenue intersection), and the Brewster Avenue at-grade crossing in Redwood City (387-second increase in the AM peak hour at the AM peak hour at the Perry Street/Brewster Avenue intersection).